syncfusion-content/maui-docs/MAUI/PDF-Viewer/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-**Step 6:** In the `MainPage.xaml`, import the control namespace `Syncfusion.Maui.PdfViewer`, and then initialize the `SfPdfViewer` control and bind the `PdfDocumentStream` created to the `SfPdfViewer.DocumentSource` property.
+**Step 6:** In the `MainPage.xaml`, import the control namespace `Syncfusion.Maui.PdfViewer`, and then initialize the `SfPdfViewer` control and bind the `PdfDocumentStream` created to the [DocumentSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_DocumentSource)` property.
 The following code snippet explains the same.

 N>`DocumentSource` property supports both `Stream` and `byte[]` objects.